gabrielmcg/Docker-docs/ops/README.md

 <p class="p"><strong class="ph b">Assumptions: </strong>The present document assumes a minimum
-understanding in concepts such as virtualization and containerization and also some knowledge around Linux® and VMware® technologies.</p>
+understanding in concepts such as virtualization and containerization and also some knowledge around Linux®, Microsoft Windows® and VMware® technologies.</p>

 </div>